Providence St. Peter Family Practice

 One night per week from 6-10pm (then on a pager in-house) and one Saturday from 8-6pm as well.

-Shared, Two-Bedroom apartment with one parking space available.
+House is 5.85 miles, or 15-16 minutes from St. Peter Hospital and 27.88 miles, or 38 minutes from Providence Centralia Hospital.
 No Pets.
 Not wheelchair accessible.
 For more information, please contact the site.
-The clinic, hospital and apartment are within walking distance.
 A car is necessary for off-site activities.

 Some facts about the weather in Olympia